open-telemetry/oteps/text/0202-events-and-logs-api.md

 This API MUST accept the following parameters:

-- name (required): This name SHOULD uniquely identify the instrumentation scope, such as the instrumentation library (e.g. io.opentelemetry.contrib.mongodb), package, module or class name.
-If an application or library has built-in OpenTelemetry instrumentation, both Instrumented library and Instrumentation library may refer to the same library.
-In that scenario, the name denotes a module name or component name within that library or application.
-In case an invalid name (null or empty string) is specified, a working Logger implementation MUST be returned as a fallback rather than returning null or throwing an exception, its name property SHOULD be set to an empty string, and a message reporting that the specified value is invalid SHOULD be logged.
+- `name` (required): This name SHOULD uniquely identify the [instrumentation scope](../glossary.md#instrumentation-scope), such as the [instrumentation library](../glossary.md#instrumentation-library) (e.g. `io.opentelemetry.contrib.mongodb`), package, module or class name.
+If an application or library has built-in OpenTelemetry instrumentation, both [Instrumented library](../glossary.md#instrumented-library) and [Instrumentation library](../glossary.md#instrumentation-library) may refer to the same library.
+In that scenario, the `name` denotes a module name or component name within that library or application.
+In case an invalid name (null or empty string) is specified, a working Logger implementation MUST be returned as a fallback rather than returning null or throwing an exception, its `name` property SHOULD be set to an empty string, and a message reporting that the specified value is invalid SHOULD be logged.
 A library implementing the OpenTelemetry API may also ignore this name and return a default instance for all calls, if it does not support "named" functionality (e.g. an implementation which is not even observability-related).
 A LoggerProvider could also return a no-op Logger here if application owners configure the SDK to suppress telemetry produced by this library.

-- version (optional): Specifies the version of the instrumentation scope if the scope has a version (e.g. a library version).
+- `version` (optional): Specifies the version of the instrumentation scope if the scope has a version (e.g. a library version).
 Example value: 1.0.0.
-- schema_url (optional): Specifies the Schema URL that should be recorded in the emitted telemetry
+- `schema_url` (optional): Specifies the Schema URL that should be recorded in the emitted telemetry
-- event_domain (optional): Specifies the domain for the events created, which should be added in the attribute `event.domain` in the instrumentation scope.
+- `event_domain` (optional): Specifies the domain for the events created, which should be added in the attribute `event.domain` in the instrumentation scope.
-- include_trace_context (optional): Specifies whether the Trace Context should automatically be passed on to the events and logs created by the Logger.
+- `include_trace_context` (optional): Specifies whether the Trace Context should automatically be passed on to the events and logs created by the Logger.
 This SHOULD be false by default.
+- `attributes` (optional): Specifies the instrumentation scope attributes to associate with emitted telemetry.

 It is unspecified whether or under which conditions the same or different Logger instances are returned from this function.

+Implementations MUST return different `Logger` instances when called repeatedly with different values of parameters.
+Note that always returning a new `Logger` instance is a valid implementation.
+The only exception to this rule is the no-op `Logger`: implementations MAY return the same instance regardless of parameter values.

-Implementations MUST NOT require users to repeatedly obtain an Logger again with the same name+version+schema_url+event_domain+include_trace_context to pick up configuration changes.
+Implementations MUST NOT require users to repeatedly obtain an Logger again with the same name+version+schema_url+event_domain+include_trace_context+attributes to pick up configuration changes.
 This can be achieved either by allowing to work with an outdated configuration or by ensuring that new configuration applies also to previously returned Loggers.

 Note: This could, for example, be implemented by storing any mutable configuration in the LoggerProvider and having Logger implementation objects have a reference to the LoggerProvider from which they were obtained.
-If configuration must be stored per-Logger (such as disabling a certain Logger), the Logger could, for example, do a look-up with its name+version+schema_url+event_domain+include_trace_context in a map in the LoggerProvider, or the LoggerProvider could maintain a registry of all returned Loggers and actively update their configuration if it changes.
+If configuration must be stored per-Logger (such as disabling a certain Logger), the Logger could, for example, do a look-up with its name+version+schema_url+event_domain+include_trace_context+attributes in a map in the LoggerProvider, or the LoggerProvider could maintain a registry of all returned Loggers and actively update their configuration if it changes.

 The effect of associating a Schema URL with a Logger MUST be that the telemetry emitted using the Logger will be associated with the Schema URL, provided that the emitted data format is capable of representing such association.